Frequently Asked Questions

 • Other meaningful components that will materially impact the business in the future.

-What is the difference between using Private Equity and traditional banking for raising capital?
+What is the difference between using PE or FOs versus traditional banking for raising capital?

 Equity